ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 When we launch wordvue and open it in the browser, we will see that the blog posts are now coming from our local API.
 Now you know how to install a plugin and retrieve data with axios over HTTP.

-# Your first deployment
+# 6. Your first deployment

 ## Development mode versus production mode
-Just like in other frontend frameworks, Vue has its development mode and production mode.
+Just like other frontend frameworks, Vue has its development mode and production mode.
 The development mode is available with:

 ```text
 $ npm run serve